tapsandswipes/tapsandswipes/README.md

 # Hello there!

-I'm a software engineer currently working on helping companies to convert their ideas into iOS apps.
+I'm a software engineer currently helping companies to convert their ideas into iOS apps.

 I started with the first iOS SDK back in 2008 and since them I contributed to many projects.